bcgov/nr-oracle-service/README.md

 ## How

 - It is a single helm command to deploy to an openshift namespace.
+The Helm Repo URL is https://bcgov.github.io/nr-oracle-service
 - Can deploy multiple instances of this API to the same namespace with different names for different Oracle PROXY accounts.
 - The API is secured with API Key.